 6.8 For all Social Sport senior competitions, players must be a minimum of 15 years of age to participate.
 It is the responsibility of each team to ensure this rule is enforced at all times.

-7.1 All team tops must be the same colour.
+7.1 All team tops must be the same or similar in colour.

 7.2 All players must wear sporting attire and footwear.

 7.3 All players must remove all jewellery.
 External body piercings can be taped down.

 7.4 Teams must provide their own bibs, these can be purchased from the venue.

 8.1 Teams can make substitutions at quarter intervals.
 Should a player leave the court for injury or illness, a substitution can be made.
 Substitutions or team changes made during an injury or illness break must involve the injured or ill player.

 8.2 There is no limit on the number of substitutions a team is permitted to make during a match.